andar1an/andar1an/README.md

 - 👋 Hi, I’m @stephenandary
 - 💞️ I am building a Music Discover product!
-As part of that journey I’m looking to collaborate on projects that I love and align with my dev journey such as Cosmonic, wasmCloud, NATS.io, Dioxus.rs, and projects like solidproject.org (especially Rust implementations).
+As part of that journey I’m looking to collaborate on projects that I love and align with my dev journey such as wasmCloud, wadm, NATS.io, Dioxus.rs, and projects like solidproject.org (especially Rust implementations).

 <!---
 stephenandary/stephenandary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.